Higher School Certificate school-based assessment

 The assessment marks submitted by the school reflect the knowledge and skills objectives of the course and the related outcomes.
 Schools should not include measures of objectives and outcomes from the affective domain (ie values and attitudes) in their assessments.
 Assessments should not be influenced by factors such as student conduct.

-Honesty in HSC Assessment: the Standard sets out the Board of Studies, Teaching and Educational Standards NSW requirements concerning students submitting their own work in HSC assessment.
+Honesty in HSC Assessment: the Standard sets out the NSW Education Standards Authority's (NESA) requirements concerning students submitting their own work in HSC assessment.
 Candidates for the Higher School Certificate, as well as their teachers and others who may guide them, are required to comply with the standard.
-Students who engage in malpractice in internal assessment tasks will be recorded on the BOSTES malpractice register by their school.
+Students who engage in malpractice in internal assessment tasks will be recorded on the NESA malpractice register by their school.

 HSC VET courses

 The submission of assessment marks is not required for VET courses.
-However, schools are required to submit estimated examination marks for students enrolled in HSC VET examinations.
+However, schools are required to submit estimated examination marks for students enrolled in HSC VET examinations (ACE 8097).
 For specific advice on assessment of VET courses see: ACE 8093 HSC assessment of VET courses.

 HSC Life Skills Courses

 The submission of assessment marks is not required for Life Skills courses.
 However, schools are required to submit the outcomes achieved in Life Skills courses.
 For specific advice on assessment of these courses see: ACE 7008 Assessment of Life Skills outcomes in Stage 6; ACE 8100 Assessment of Stage 6 Life Skills courses.